rmgodoy/codex/README.md

 *   **Encounter Tables**: Create weighted tables to randomly generate encounters based on a Threat Rating.
 *   **Treasures**: Create a library of treasure items with varying materials, gemstones, and values.
 You can also randomly generate new treasures.
-*   **Commoners**: Instantly generate four random commoner NPCs with unique past lives, attributes, skills, and equipment.
+*   **Commoners**: Instantly generate four random commoner PCs for their first day of adventuring, complete with unique past lives, attributes, skills, and equipment.

 ## Getting Started